 The beach is backed by Laguna Madres on one side, one of the few salt water lagoons in the world, and has the lapping seas of the Gulf Of Mexico on the other side.

 The entire beach is allowed to be driven on and it’s a place when Texans flock to in the summer to enjoy sunbathing and swimming, while the locals swim all year round.
 The biggest attraction to this beach is probably the huge number of sea turtles that frequent its shores and come to land once a year to lay their eggs.

 The beach is also a haven for birds with around 400 species of birds calling it home or passing through it each year.
 The Padre Island National Seashore’s diverse ecosystem makes it one of the most unique beaches on the planet.

 Playa Novillero is the longest beach in Mexico hitting a massive 56 miles long.
-On top of being long, it’s also covered in white sand and lapped by azure blue waters and truly is a little piece of paradise.
+On top of being a long beach, it’s also covered in white sand and lapped by azure blue waters and truly is a little piece of paradise.

 On top of this, it’s also one of the widest beaches in the world measuring a third of a mile, and thus probably the biggest beach around when it comes to actually square miles of beach areas.

 If you go for a stroll down this long beach you’ll also have some time to wander into some culture as it’s lined with old churches and indigenous art museums.